D1se0/D1se0/README.md

   <h2>Education and Certifications</h2>
     <ul>
-        <li>🎓 Vocational Degree in Microcomputer Systems and Networks.</li>
+        <li>🎓 Vocational Degree in Microcomputer Systems and Networks.</
+li>
         <li>🎓 Certified in Cybersecurity with a focus on penetration and defense techniques.</li>
         <li>🔍 Currently pursuing the eJPT certification (eLearnSecurity Junior Penetration Tester).</li>
     </ul>